Blyth Town F.C.: History

 The original Blyth Town was established in 1995 as a junior club, initially having three boys teams.
 They gradually expanded to more age groups, and added both men's and women's adult teams in 2002, with the men's team entering Division Two of the Northern Alliance.
 The club won Division Two at the first attempt, earning promotion to Division One.
 In 2004–05 they finished as Division One runners-up and were promoted to the Premier Division.
 The club were Premier Division champions in 2013–14, and the following season saw them win the treble of the Premier Division, Challenge Cup and George Dobbins League Cup.

 In 2015, the first team broke away from the main club to become a separate organisation.
 After winning the Premier Division and Challenge Cup again in 2015–16, they were promoted to Division Two of the Northern League.
 In 2017 the breakaway club was renamed Blyth AFC.
 The 2017–18 season saw them win the Division Two title, earning promotion to Division One.
 Despite winning their first four league games of the 2018–19 season, the club resigned from the league and folded on 28 August 2018 due to a lack of support and permanent home ground.

 After the breakaway club was renamed Blyth AFC, the original Blyth Town were admitted to Division Two of the Northern Alliance for the 2017–18 season.
 After a fifth-place finish in their first season, they were promoted to Division One.
 The following season saw them win the Division One title, resulting in promotion to the Premier Division.
 In 2020–21 the club were promoted to Division Two of the Northern League.
 They entered the FA Vase for the first time in 2021–22.
 The 2023–24 season saw the club win Division Two of the Northern League, earning promotion to Division One.
 In 2024–25 they finished fifth in Division One, before going on to beat Shildon 2–1 in the play-off semi-finals and then defeat Newcastle Blue Star on penalties in the final to secure promotion to Division One East of the Northern Premier League.

+The following season saw Blyth finish third-from-bottom of Division One East, resulting in relegation back to Division One of the Northern League.